dago/opencsw/csw/mgar/pkg/opencsw-policy/trunk/files/shared-libraries.rst

 However, even when all dependent packages are already recompiled against libcurl.so.4, there are no useful indicators that libcurl.so.2 is no longer linked to.
-To verify this, all dependent packages have to be unpacked, and examined using /usr/ccs/bin/dump that the no longer list libcurl.so.2 in their NEEDED field.
+To verify this, all dependent packages have to be unpacked, and examined using /usr/ccs/bin/dump that they no longer list libcurl.so.2 in their NEEDED field.

 Once the detection problem is solved, removing the old version of